Excidion/reproML/docs/structure.md

 #### Build reproducible environments
 The first step in reproducing an analysis is reproducing the computational environment it was run in.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.
-For this we use [poetry](https://python-poetry.org/) which can handle your dependencies as well setup your environments.
+For this we use [uv](https://docs.astral.sh/uv/) which can handle your dependencies as well setup your environments.
 This has a couple of advantages over the classic `requirements.txt`:

++ Manage Python installations and environments:
+Because different projects will require different versions of the same packages and/or even different python versions it's best practice to use (virtual) [environments](https://docs.astral.sh/uv/pip/environments/).
+Furthermore uv can also manage [python versions](https://docs.astral.sh/uv/concepts/python-versions/) for you.

 + Resolve dependencies automatically:
-If one of your used packages requires `numpy>1.10` and another `numpy<1.24` poetry will figure out a version of numpy that satisfies both.
+If one of your used packages requires `numpy>1.10` and another `numpy<1.24` uv can figure out a version of numpy that satisfies both.
-For more details see [version constraints](https://python-poetry.org/docs/dependency-specification/#version-constraints).

 + Less headache when collaborating over different operating systems:
 Everyone on a Mac who ever got at `pip freeze > requirements.txt` from a colleague using Windows will understand.
 This also comes in handy if you want to deploy your code to the cloud.

 + Differentiate between different categories of dependencies:
-Because your deployment in the cloud does not need a code formatter and when building your docs there is (probably) no use for a jupyter kernel.
+Because your deployment in the cloud does not need a code formatter.
-For more details see poetry's [dependency groups](https://python-poetry.org/docs/managing-dependencies/#dependency-groups).
+For more details see uv's [development](https://docs.astral.sh/uv/concepts/dependencies/#development-dependencies) and [optional](https://docs.astral.sh/uv/concepts/dependencies/#optional-dependencies) dependencies.

 #### Deliver reproducible results